The Story of the 2A Confliction

 Discovering the Elusive CMT2A Cause

 Before scientists found the first genetic CMT cause, there were three basic CMT types.
 These were CMT1, CMT2, and CMT3.
-Whether a CMTer had CMT1 or CMT2 depended on their nerve conduction study (NCS) results (Stojkovic 2016) (Gondim and Thomas 2019).
+Whether a CMTer had CMT1 or CMT2 depended on their nerve conduction study (NCS) results (Stojkovic, et al., 2016) (Gondim and Thomas 2019).
 If nerve conduction speeds were slower than thirty-eight meters/sec, amplitudes were somewhat reduced, and each nerve evaluated showed the relative same, it was CMT1.
 If nerve conduction speeds were faster than thirty-eight meters/second, amplitudes were significantly reduced, and there was variability between the various nerves evaluated, it was CMT2.
 Doctors used CMT3 as the diagnosis when CMT symptom onset was in infancy.
-CMT3, today, is no longer used (Bird 1998 September 28 (Updated 2021 May 20)).
+CMT3, today, is no longer used (Bird, 1998, Updated 2022).
 CMT1 and CMT2, however, are in use, and the nerve conduction criteria that separate the two from one another are the same today as they were back then.

 The CMT2A-causing mutation in the KIF1B gene was discovered in just one family by Zhao(2001).
 While this was truly a breakthrough discovery, researchers and scientists had a challenging time finding this KIF1B mutation in other CMTers, in other families.
 Try as they may, it just wasn’t happening.
 Stephan Züchner, MD, PhD, Professor and Chairperson of the Department for Human Genetics at the University of Miami Miller School of Medicine, co-founder and CEO of The Genesis Project, tells the story in a CMT4Me podcast of how, despite all of his efforts, could not find the Zhao(2001) KIF1B mutation in any CMTer who was thought to have CMT2A.
 Instead, what he did discover, was a mutation in a gene at the same genetic address, and this gene is the MITOFUSIN2 gene, or MFN2 for short (Stephan Züchner 2021).

-In 2004, after having identified his MFN2 discovery as the actual culprit in many CMTers who had CMT2A, Dr. Züchner published his findings as the cause for CMT2A (S. M.-T.-V. Züchner 2004).
+In 2004, after having identified his MFN2 discovery as the actual culprit in many CMTers who had CMT2A, Dr. Züchner published his findings as the cause for CMT2A (Züchner, et al., 2004).
 Although published literature doesn’t give the reason for this discrepancy between KIF1B and MFN2 in the linkage to CMT2A, the confusion likely stems from the two gene’s cytogenic address.

 A gene’s cytogenic location (address) is the distinct location within a chromosome where a gene lives.
 Both the KIF1B gene and the MFN2 gene live on chromosome 1.
 Specifically, both genes live at 1p36.22.
 Chromosomes are divided into two basic parts (segments): a short arm (p) and a long arm (q).
 The “p” and “q” are always lower case.
 Each arm is subdivided into bands (a number) and sub-band (another number), with the “band” and “sub-band” being separated by a decimal point.